 List of the Cons of Living in Tennessee

 1. So first, let’s start with the cons.
-The first kind that I came up with for living in Tennessee is bugs.
+The first kind that I came up with for living in Tennessee is bugged.
 Living in the south.
-There’s going to be bugs. generally, they will be worse in the warmer months, we have crickets, wasps, roaches, fleas
+There are going to be bugs. generally, they will be worse in the warmer months, we have crickets, wasps, roaches, fleas

 2. The second con of living in Tennessee is the high humidity.
 Again, this is going to be pretty much anywhere in the south.

 You step out in the summertime and your glasses just fog instantly when that heat and humidity hits them.
 If your hair is prone to freeze, you’re definitely going to want to invest in some products that help keep your hair calm in the humid weather.